What to know about rheumatoid arthritis

 DMARDs

 Non-biologic disease-modifying antirheumatic drugs, or DMARDs, are preferably prescribed within three months of diagnosis, says Gelfand.
-These drugs will slow down the inflammatory process and reduce pain.
-The most common DMARDs include methotrexate, leflunomide, hydroxychloroquine and sulfasalazine.
+These medications are used to slow down the inflammatory process and reduce pain.
+The most common DMARDs for RA include methotrexate, leflunomide, hydroxychloroquine, and sulfasalazine.

 Biologics

-For more severe cases of RA, your rheumatologist may prescribe biologic drugs that target the immune system and the specific signals that lead to inflammation, and joint and tissue damage.
+For more severe cases of RA, your rheumatologist may prescribe biologic drugs that target the immune system.
+Specifically, they’ll work on processes that lead to inflammation, and joint and tissue damage.

 “We have a whole group of drugs that have been developed over the last 20 years.
 These drugs have really revolutionized the treatment of rheumatoid arthritis because they are so effective in slowing down or stopping the inflammatory process in people who have progressive RA,” says Gelfand.

-The FDA has approved drugs like abatacept, anakinra and rituximab, among others.
+For RA treatment, the FDA has approved biologic drugs like adalimumab, etanercept, infliximab, and abatacept, among others.

 Exercise